The Arduino board is a great tool to start into electronics and programming. It is used worldwide by makers, students

-In this post we’ve shown you our choices when it comes to the best Arduino starter kits.
-The best Arduino kit for you will depend on your needs, on your expertise level and on what you intend to do with the Arduino.
+In this post, we’ve shown you our choices regarding the best Arduino/Arduino-compatible starter kits.
+The best kit for you will depend on your needs, your expertise level, and on what you intend to do with the Arduino.

-If you’re a total beginner and don’t know anything about electronics and programming, and you don’t even know how to identify different parts, the Official Arduino Starter kit is a better option.
-Although a bit more pricey, it comes with a really good booklet to guide you all the way through.
+If you’re an absolute beginner and you don’t know anything about electronics and programming, and you don’t even know how to identify different parts, the Official Arduino Starter kit is a better option.
+Although a bit more pricey, it comes with an excellent booklet to guide you all the way through.

-Have you ordered one of these Arduino starter kits?
+Have you ordered one of these Arduino-compatible starter kits?
 Let us know what do you think.

-PS: If you’re looking for Arduino Projects, check our Arduino course on Random Nerd Tutorials website.
+PS: If you’re looking for Projects with the Arduino, check our Course for Arduino on Random Nerd Tutorials website.